asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step2.md

 ## Check Status

-Once PODS are running, Istio is correctly deployed and ready to go.
+Once all PODs are running, Istio is correctly deployed and ready to go.

 `kubectl get pods -n istio-system`{{execute}}